JATS4R/xml.js/README.md

 To set your environment to use this, add the install/bin directory to the front of your PATH.
 Then, confirm with `which xml2-config`.

-Next, change to the xpath_locator project directory, and build xpath_locator as a stand-alone program, with:
+Next, change to the *src* project directory, and build xpath_locator as a stand-alone program, with:

 ```